FAQs About Summer School

 Is there a cost?

-Textbooks are provided for use during summer school at no cost.
+Textbooks may be provided for use during summer school at no cost.
 Students are responsible only for the replacement cost of lost, misplaced or damaged textbooks.
 Any enhancement fees will be clearly communicated to students and parents during the registration process.

 Is transportation provided?

 Transportation is provided from Caledon to some Brampton sites.
-Please check back later for updates.
 There is no transportation provided to Mississauga sites.
 Bussin information will be posted on the main webpage in mid-June.

 You can find out more about Public Transportation options at: